AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ### Experimental Apparatus Design
 ProCoDA (Process Control and Data Acquisition) software was used to automate data collection and control the experimental apparatus.
 Two up-flow contact chambers were set before the fluid entered the flocculator, so that the coagulants were allowed more time and space to collide with particles in water.
 During the first stage of addition, in the first contact chamber, coagulants collided and they were covered by humic acid.
 In the primary stages of setting up the apparatus, the pump was designed to input the correct coagulant dosage before each contact chamber, allowing for two-stage coagulant addition to take place.
 However, due to the limitations of ProCoDA, we could only control a maximum of two pumps at the same time.
 The second coagulant pump had to be controlled manually.

 The general apparatus set-up developed from last semester was kept throughout this semester as shown in Figure 4 and 5.
 The contact chamber was reversed from down-flow to up-flow so that all the air in the system can be pushed out.
 Due to the limited space on our bench area, we had to make simplifications in our apparatus set-up.
 Nevertheless, the simplifications reflect the nature of the AguaClara water treatment plant.
 The sedimentation tube in our system had the fundamental structures of what would be presented in an AguaClara water treatment plant, including the floc weir, floc settler, floc blanket and sludge valve.
 Further detail about the design of sedimentation tube can be referred to the research of High Rate Sedimentation group in AguaClara.
 A tube flocculator was used in this research because it could be idealized as a high-Péclet-number reactor much like a baffled hydraulic flocculator, and also because the average velocity gradient in laminar tube flow was well defined [(Weber-Shirk and Lion 2010)](https://www.sciencedirect.com/science/article/pii/S0043135410004136).
+An electronic balance had also been implemented, which was connected to the ProCoDA system to track the mass change of coagulant over time.
+The balance would be able to verify the amount of coagulant entered the system that was actually reflected on data collected by ProCoDA.

 <div class="alert alert-block alert-danger">
 Have you spoken with contact chamber to make sure your set-up is currently what they recommend?

 Would the implementation of 2-stage coagulant require plants to have a contact chamber?
 (They do not right now)

+Du:

 </div>